rexTexTau/rexTexTau/README.md

 ✨ **Developer Environment Security:** Auditing and hardening both the automation pipelines and human behavioral patterns.

-✨ **Technical Mentorship:** Conducting high-impact corporate training for both hard and soft skills.
+✨ **Mentorship:** Conducting high-impact corporate training for both hard and soft skills and surprisingly efficient 1-2-1 meetings.

 I use and work with: